 In the directors chair is Australian Phillip Noyce.
-Phillip Noyce emerged with the fine psycho-thriller Dead Calm (1989), before entering the American mainstream with mostly routine works like Patriot Games (1992), Sliver (1993), Clear and Present Danger (1994), The Bone Collector (1999) and Salt (2010).
+Phillip Noyce emerged with the fine psycho-thriller Dead Calm (1989), before entering the American mainstream with mostly routine works like Patriot Games (1992), Sliver (1993), Clear and Present Danger (1994), The Bone Collector (1999), Salt (2010) and The Giver (2014).
 Noyce is a journeyman director but at least sustains the suspense well here.
 The love story at the centre manages to keep the film going despite being deadwood on Val Kilmers part.

 In other respects, particularly the techno-thriller element that allows The Saint to be included here as science-fiction, the film sinks.
 The script has only the most rudimentary idea of what cold fusion is.
 Elisabeth Shues description of what it is meant to be gives the impression of an overly effusive person trying to explain something after one drink too many.
 Also amusing is the note of Spielbergian transcendence that the final revelation of the working device is portrayed on.
 Phillip Noyce interestingly chooses to shoot on location in a post-Soviet Moscow.
 Unfortunately, this proves to be a far less interestingly exotic location than it may have seemed on paper.
 On screen, Moscow appears drab and rundown as though someone has gone and shot in the poorer areas of say Edinburgh or Pittsburgh.